nathancahill/Anycomplete/README.md

 ### Installation

 An extension for [Hammerspoon](http://hammerspoon.org/).
-Once Hammerspoon is installed, copy `anycomplete.lua` to `~/.hammerspoon/`.
+Once Hammerspoon is installed, clone this repository to your `~/.hammerspoon` directory.

+    git clone https://github.com/nathancahill/anycomplete.git ~/.hammerspoon/anycomplete

-To initialize, add `dofile("anycomplete.lua")` to `~/.hammerspoon/init.lua` (creating it if it does not exist).
+To initialize, add to `~/.hammerspoon/init.lua` (creating it if it does not exist):

+    local anycomplete = require "anycomplete/anycomplete"
+    anycomplete.registerDefaultBindings()

+Alternatively, copy `anycomplete.lua` from this repository to whereever you keep other Hammerspoon modules and load it appropriately.

 Reload the Hammerspoon config.

 ### Usage

 Trigger with the hotkey ⌃⌥⌘G. Once you start typing, suggestions will populate.
 They can be choosen with ⌘1-9 or by pressing the arrow keys and Enter.

-The hotkey can be changed by editing [hs.hotkey.bind](https://github.com/nathancahill/hammerspoon-config/blob/master/anycomplete.lua#L5).
+The hotkey can be changed by passing in arguments to `registerDefaultBindings` call (in your `~/.hammerspoon/init.lua` file) such as:

+    anycomplete.registerDefaultBindings({"cmd", "ctrl"}, 'L')

 ### Privacy